-D. Professional Competence Options
+D. Professional Competence Requirement

 1. Mandatory Theoretical/Empirical Paper: The majority of sociological articles use empirical data to answer theoretical questions.
 Such questions often arise from previous research.
 They can also be the result of juxtaposing two or more theories, or finding that a theory could use further development or clarification on a point, and then showing how the proposed development or clarification better explains some specific aspect or aspects of social reality.
+The Two Papers